 Shiraz at Craggy Range is exceptional if you want a red, or try Sauvignon Blanc if you prefer white.
 It is vibrant and zesty with green apple, honeysuckle, and nectarine aromas.
 They use their exceptional climate and rich farming history to cultivate not only wine but the people’s spirit.

 If you like Jurassic Park, you’ll like this winery.
-Owned by Sam Neill, this winery specializes in reds, because those are Neill’s favorites.
-Or should we say, “favorites?”
-Try the 2014 Pinot Noir for spicy black currant flavors and herbaceous aromatics.
+Owned by Sam Neill, this winery specializes in reds, because those are Neill’s favourites.
+Or should we say, “favourites?”
+Try the 2014 Pinot Noir for spicy black currant flavours and herbaceous aromatics.